freenas/freenas-docs/userguide/sharing.rst

 human resources department.
 Refer to the switch documentation for details on how to configure zoning of virtual ports.

-To create the virtual ports on the %brand% system, navigate :menuselection:`System --> Tunables`, click |ui-add|, and enter these options:
+To create the virtual ports on the %brand% system, go to :menuselection:`System --> Tunables`, click |ui-add|, and enter these options:

    * **Variable:** input *hint.isp.X.vports*, replacing X with the number of the physical interface.